 Usually found in the top 5 best-priced companies, Protective has been in business for over 100 years.
 They also carry an A+ (considered ‘Excellent’) from A.M Best.

-One of our go-to companies for many high-risk life insurance situations, American General has been in business for over 100 years, with millions of customers throughout the U.S.
+This is one of our go-to companies for many high-risk life insurance situations.
+American General has been in business for over 100 years, with millions of customers throughout the U.S.

 That means if you smoke a cigar or pipe, use chewing tobacco, or even are a marijuana user, Prudential can offer nonsmoker rates.
 Prudential also approved active military duty personnel.